thuytrinht4/data_engineering/nlp_pipeline/text_processing/README.md

    + Lemmatization used a dictionary to transform, so the final form is always a meaningful word.
 But we need to create/download and load this dictionary to operate Lemmatization, which require more memory and storage.

 So, depending on the constraints we have, stemming maybe a less memory intensive option for us to consider.
+Under no constraints, it is also common to do lemmatization first, then stemming.